-Next time you boil a kettle just watch your electricity dial spin!
+Next time you boil a kettle, watch your electricity dial spin!

 Move Your Fridge

-You should also make sure that your fridge is not placed in direct sunlight or next to a heat source.
-Radiators, cookers and tumble dryers will fit into this heat source category.
+You should also ensure that your fridge is not placed in direct sunlight or next to a heat source.
+Radiators, cookers, and tumble dryers will fit into this heat source category.

 Consider A Toaster Oven